DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 {'FC1' 'P1' 'po3'}
 ```

-**Be critical, but if you delete too many channels (>10) you should consider whether that dataset should be included.**
+**Be critical, but if you delete too many channels (>10) you should consider whether that data set should be included.**

 [Back to top](#eeg-pipeline-using-eeglab)